jdjaxon/linux_cac/README.md

 4. Make the "Module Name" CAC Module and then browse to the location of the `libcackey.so` module.
 Click "OK" when done.
 3. Next, click "View Certificates..."
 4. Select the "Authorities" tab.
-5. Individually "Import" all the certs inside the DISA `AllCerts` folder (there are many).
+5. Individually "Import" all the certs inside the DISA `AllCerts` folder (there are quite a few).

+## Known Issues
+- CAC needs to be inserted before starting Firefox

+## Additional Resources
+- https://militarycac.com/linux.htm (this was my starting point)